-Unlike the more extensive surface water quality monitoring efforts, Rhode Island lacks a comprehensive groundwater quality monitoring strategy.
+Unlike the more extensive surface water quality monitoring efforts, Rhode Island lacks an ambient groundwater quality monitoring strategy.
 A strategy should be developed and integrated into the larger environmental monitoring strategy being prepared via the RIEMC.
-Limited activities to measure both groundwater elevations and groundwater quality are on-going.
-Groundwater monitoring presents particular challenges associated with the manner in which pollutants move in different aquifer settings.
+Given limited resources and the localized nature of most groundwater contamination, it should be tailored to management needs including tracking conditions in aguifers known to have elevated concentrations.
+Currently, limited activities to measure both groundwater elevations and groundwater quality are on-going and subject to limitations of funding.
+Groundwater quality monitoring presents particular challenges associated with the manner in which pollutants move in different aquifer settings.
 In general, groundwater moves very slowly (only inches to feet per day) compared to flowing surface waters.
 Once introduced into an aquifer, groundwater contaminants may form plumes that move very slowly, with very little mixing and at different depths depending on the topography, subsurface geology, contaminant and types of soils.
-If can be difficult to predict contaminant movement, particularly in bedrock aquifers.
+It can be difficult to predict contaminant movement, particularly in bedrock aquifers.
 Certain contaminants are known to persist in groundwater for decades.
-The result is that groundwater quality can vary greatly within the landscape which presents challenges when designing groundwater quality monitoring programs.
+The result is that groundwater quality can vary greatly, and is often very localized, within the landscape which presents challenges when designing groundwater quality monitoring programs.
+Groundwater elevations provide hydrologic data that assists the state in managing water quantity.
+Efforts are underway to convert wells measured monthly to wells capable of providing continuous readings.
+This yields data that is much more useful in drought management situations.

-Currently, the best source of available information on ambient groundwater quality is the Department of Health's data on public drinking water wells that are regularly tested to ensure compliance with drinking water standards.
+Currently, the best source of available information on ambient groundwater quality is the Department of Health's data on the-667 public drinking water wells that are regularly tested to ensure compliance with drinking water standards.
 The major public water supply wells serving municipalities and water companies are generally located in areas considered less susceptible to contamination due to acquisition and protection of land in the vicinity of such wells.
 However, the public wells serving businesses (e.g., restaurants, hotels, apartment complexes) are often located in fairly dense areas of development.
 Although these public wells may withdraw significant volumes of groundwater from a large area diluting the impact from small pollution sources, the results are nonetheless used as representative of the local groundwater quality condition.

 More than over 150,000 Rhode Islanders drink groundwater supplied by a private well on their property.
-The Department of Health also maintains data on private wells.
 These wells are primarily residential wells that do not serve enough people to be considered a public water system.
-DEM regulates the distance a private well should be from potential contamination sources.
-Homeowners dependent on an onsite drinking water well are encouraged to regularly test their well water quality.
+Homeowners dependent on an onsite drinking water well are responsible for testing their own water and they are encouraged to regularly test their well water quality.
 Until 2008, Rhode Island did not require any testing of private wells.
-Individual well owners are responsible for the quality of their water as they do not benefit from the public health safeguards provided by a regulated public water supply system.
-Prior to 2008, private drinking water wells have occasionally been sampled to evaluate local groundwater quality, typically in areas of dense development dependent on OWTS where the groundwater quality is known to have increased levels of contaminants.
-These studies usually focus on nitrate as the primary indicator of the level of contamination, since it is a contaminant that does not readily degrade in the subsurface and the primary sources of nitrate are OWTS and fertilizers.
+Private wells are now required by the Department of Health to be sampled at the time of installation and when a property changes hands.
+This data is used by DOH to make recommendations for well testing.
+Starting in 2008, the Department of Health began maintaining data on private wells.
+Private drinking water wells are occasionally sampled to evaluate local groundwater quality, typically in areas of dense development dependent on OWTS where the groundwater quality is known or suspected to have increased levels of contaminants.